DavidArno/Arnolyzer/README.md

 # Arnolyzer
 A clean-code, Roslyn-based, analyzer for C# 6.

+Readme last updated: 24th Oct 2015.

 ## Why does this project exist?
 Let's roll back the clock a bit to life before C# 6 and the Roslyn compiler.
 There existed a tool called StyleCop.
-It's idea was a good one: automate the checking of coding standards.
-It's execution though was poor: it focused on the mundane (eg checking correct spacing around keywords and symbols) and the downright bad, such as insisting one clutter a source file was distracting noise.
+Its idea was a good one: automate the checking of coding standards.
+Its execution though was poor: it focused on the mundane (eg checking correct spacing around keywords and symbols) and the downright bad, such as insisting one clutter a source file was distracting noise.
 Noise like mandating the superfluous use of `this.` and the requirement to create long-winded XML-based comments for properties, resulting in nonsense like:

     /// <summary>
     /// Gets/sets the customer ID.